milindparlawar123/multi-threaded-and-socket-programming-application/README.md

 -----------------------------------------------------------------------
 ### SLACK DAYS USED :

-We have used 1 slack day for this assignment.
+We have used 2 slack days for this assignment.

 -----------------------------------------------------------------------